 Yes, it is that serious because you’re end result needs to be a nice smooth filling, not lemon flavored scrambled eggs.
 Gross, nobody wants that!

-After you have successfully made your lemon curd, you’ll need to strain it trough a fine strainer.
+After you have successfully made your lemon curd, you’ll need to strain it through a fine strainer.
 This is an extra step that is totally worth it just to make sure you don’t have any lumps.

 Want some good news?
 That’s the hardest part of this whole recipe.
 The rest is “easy peasy lemon squeezy”!